microsoft/weblogic-on-azure/javaee/README.md

 # Basic Java EE CRUD Application
 This is a basic Java EE 7 application used throughout the WebLogic on Azure demos.
 It is a simple CRUD application.
 It uses Maven and Java EE 7 (JAX-RS, EJB, CDI, JPA, JSF, Bean Validation).

 We use Eclipse but you can use any Maven and WebLogic capable IDE.
-We use PostgreSQL but you can use any relational database such as Oracle or SQL Server.
+We use PostgreSQL but you can use any relational database such as Oracle DB or SQL Server.

 ## Setup